 Nepal’s Nationally Determined Contribution (NDC), submitted in October 2016, is more ambitious than its Intended Nationally Determined Contribution (INDC) submitted earlier this year.
 While the INDC contained a list of ten targets, Nepal has added four more targets to its NDC.
 These targets include plans to increase renewable energy production which shows Nepal’s intent to move to a low carbon development pathway.
 The NDC does not include any overall greenhouse gas (GHG) emission reduction targets.
 We could not quantify the overall impact of Nepal’s targets on GHG emissions and therefore we could not rate the NDC.
-That said, the NDC contains ambitious targets, expected to result in emissions reductions compared to the current policy projections, which lie in the “sufficient” range.
+That said, the NDC contains ambitious targets, expected to result in emissions reductions compared to the current policy projections, which lie in the “1.5°C Paris Agreement compatible” range.

 Given that Nepal’s NDC consists of many individual actions with different target years and that some actions lack detail and leave room for further specification, we were not able to quantify and rate the aggregate impact of Nepal’s NDC on GHG emissions.
 We encourage Nepal to provide more clarity on its climate change targets in its next NDC.